 Innovation and Technology in the Transport Industry

 For a long time, the Canadian transportation industry was hooked onto the manual pencil and paper logging of driving hours as required by the government.
-However, this manual way of tracking did not help reduce fatigue related accidents as much as it was supposed to.
-This led to the creation of the ELD mandate.
-An electronic logging device, also known as the ELD, is a gadget used to collect and process a driver’s hours of service (HOS) automatically by connecting it directly to the car’s engine control module (ECM).
+However, this manual way of tracking did not help reduce fatigue-related accidents as expected.

+As a result, the ELD mandate was introduced to improve safety measures.
+An electronic logging device, also known as the ELD, is a unit used to collect and process a driver’s hours of service (HOS) automatically by connecting it directly to the car’s engine control module (ECM).

-What Is the New ELD Mandate?
+What Is the Canadian ELD Mandate?

 Canada’s electronic logging device mandate is a significantly updated law that concerns onboard recording devices and their use.
 Even though some benefit from automatic onboard recording devices, the ELD Canada mandate takes it to a higher level.

 Why Is It Implemented?

-First and foremost, the mandate is supposed to make the trucking and transportation industry safer.
-The ELD mandate will force drivers to get enough rest each day.
-More rested drivers are more alert drivers.
-Because the ELD does all of the tracking and logging.
+The ELD Canada mandate will force drivers to get enough rest each day.
+As a result, drivers are more alert as the ELD does all of the tracking and logging.

-Another reason for the ELD mandate is for inspections.
-The ELD will show an extensive record of duty status.
-This information will be accurately and quickly conveyed to a roadside or two-way scale inspection.
+The ELD shows an extensive record of duty status.
+These pieces of information are accurately and quickly conveyed to a roadside or two-way scale inspection.

-Besides all that, the Canada ELD mandate will continually update shipping and transportation regulations in regards to new emerging technology to help the transportation industry.
-As an affect, businesses will get seamless future investments in onboard technology.
+Besides all that, the Canada ELD rules will continually update shipping and transportation regulations.
+This would be done regarding new emerging technology to help the transportation industry.
+Therefore, the fleet company will get seamless future investments in onboard technology.

 When Will the Mandate Take Effect?